DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 # China: The Techno-Politics of the Wall

 ### Jinying Li
-<div class="statbox">- 668 million: total number of Internet users in China- 433 million: estimated number of online video consumers in China- 65,815: number of URLs that are currently blocked by the GFW- 20%: proportion of Chinese Internet users who use VPNs and proxies to bypass the GFW
+<div class="statbox">- 668 million: total number of internet users in China- 433 million: estimated number of online video consumers in China- 65,815: number of URLs that are currently blocked by the GFW- 20%: proportion of Chinese internet users who use VPNs and proxies to bypass the GFW

 >'If you are arrested, your freedom curtailed, your posts deleted, these can all be cases of being ‘walled.’' – Murong Xuecun, Writer, 2015

 </div>

-The Great Firewall (GFW) is one of the most sophisticated and effective Internet blocking projects, and it functions as a powerful instrument for censorship in China.[^09LiChina_1] The existence of the “wall,” as both a technological apparatus and a structure metaphor, is a symptomatic object of the global media network, shattering the myth of borderless
+The Great Firewall (GFW) is one of the most sophisticated and effective internet blocking projects, and it functions as a powerful instrument for censorship in China.[^09LiChina_1] The existence of the “wall,” as both a technological apparatus and a structure metaphor, is a symptomatic object of the global media network, shattering the myth of borderless